Salesforce development for a construction company

 • The system lacked necessary customizations and automation features.

 The company’s goal was to transform the way their Salesforce solution was used by their sales departments and enable them to track KPIs with complete visibility into sales data.
 As their Salesforce admin was leaving, they were looking for a dedicated team that would take up the project.
-They chose Itransition thanks to our partnership status with Salesforce and relevant expertise in Salesforce advisory.
+They chose Itransition thanks to our partnership status with Salesforce and relevant Salesforce expertise in the construction industry.

 Solution